Bott periodicity and stable quantum classes: Setup

-since $SU (n)$ is simply connected.
-We will proceed to induce $\Psi$ on the limit $\Omega SU$.
+We will proceed to induce these characteristic classes on the limit $\Omega SU$.
 This will allow us to arrive at a true normalization axiom, completing the axioms in that setting, and will also allow us to make contact with the splitting principle on $BU$.
 Let

 for $m>n$, and